douglasgreen/outlines/computing/programming_languages/php.md

     -   Used for looping through each key/value pair in an array.
     -   Syntax: `foreach ($array as $value) { /* code to be executed */ }` or `foreach ($array as $key => $value) { /* code to be executed */ }`.

-PHP\'s syntax and operations are designed to be intuitive and flexible, catering to both beginners and experienced programmers.
+PHP's syntax and operations are designed to be intuitive and flexible, catering to both beginners and experienced programmers.
 By mastering these fundamentals, you can start building robust and dynamic web applications with PHP.

 ## Functions and Arrays in PHP

 ### Functions and Arrays in PHP

 Functions and arrays are fundamental components of PHP programming, enabling efficient data management and code reusability.
-Let\'s delve into how to define functions, work with arrays, and use built-in PHP functions.
+Let's delve into how to define functions, work with arrays, and use built-in PHP functions.

 #### Defining Functions